The Work Was Always There.

 “I'm a vibe-coding, podcast producing, AI governance loving, storytelling, brand developing, AI narrative building... yeah, it's a lot.
 I'm Keena, nice to meet you.”

-Today, I run Struxa, a consultancy focused on digital visibility for businesses that do great work but struggle to be found.
+Today, I run Struxa, an AEO and visibility strategy firm that helps businesses shape how AI engines find them, describe them, and recommend them.
 I executive produce two podcasts: “How I Got Here with Dreena Whitfield,” where I also serve as writer and creative director, and “Meet Me at the Highland.”
 I lead workshops for The Podcast Academy and speak about the creator economy, AI, and what it takes to build something that lasts.

 I also wrote and produced a podcast theme song using AI.
 It is, by all accounts, a legitimate bop.